Spiritual Growth Plan and How to Create the Perfect One For You

 “Make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, brotherly kindness; and to brotherly kindness, love.”

-As you can see, from the above verse, it is clear that spiritual growth is not limited to a particular religion nor is it limited to being close to God.
+As you can see, even though the above verse is from the Bible, it is clear that spiritual growth is not limited to a particular religion nor is it limited to being close to God.
 Having a relationship with your higher power, be it God, Creation, Source, Allah, or Spirit, is clearly the end result.
 Still, spirituality is about bringing harmony between your mind, body, and spirit.